rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 Below is the list of fields which should be provided when claiming KeyPackages:

-- user ID (or pseudonym ID) of requesting user
+- the requesting user's user ID (or pseudonym ID)
-- list of user IDs (only user IDs associated with the target provider)
+- the list of requested user IDs (only user IDs associated with the target provider)
-- intended room ID (optional)
+- the intended room ID (optional)
-- list of MLS versions (or version mls10 if not provided)
+- a list of MLS versions (or version mls10 if not provided)
-- ordered ciphersuite list (or the default ciphersuite if not provided)
+- an ordered ciphersuite list (or the default ciphersuite if not provided)
 - any required capabilities (optional)

 If authorized, this should return a list of KeyPackages (which comply with the